-Bodhala clients strongly believe that they should not pay more for the same partner who has moved from Firm A to Firm B. We arm your inside legal departments with the tools they need to guard against unwarranted rate hikes.
-Your data, powered by our machine learning algorithms, can help you understand, predict, and guard against overpaying for premium work.
+Bodhala clients strongly believe that they should not pay more for the same partner who has moved from Firm A to Firm B. We arm your inside legal departments with the tools they need to control unwarranted rate hikes.
+Your data, powered by our machine learning algorithms, can help you analyze, interpret, and optimize your legal spend.

 - Legal spend transparency through data cleansing and rate card discount normalization to allow comparison,

 - Reporting granularity, based on information from your own data,

 - Rate benchmarking, creating a true price market,